iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covid19ni___2.0/report.md

 > doesn't work...!<br> :date: __2020-07-31 22:10:26__

 > This is not the official app for Northern Ireland COVID19.
 STOPCOVID NI is the correct app<br> :date: __2020-07-31 19:47:35__

-> unfortunately, COVIDCard NI Has stopped so the app is useless as it just crashes And i wish people could read the words NI 'Northern Ireland' and stop moaning that its not working in your area as it clearly says Northern Ireland in the Description a few times on the download page. only problem i have with app is it don't load and just crashes.<br> :date: __2020-07-31 13:04:30__